 Since the beginning of 2018, more than 87,000 refugees and migrants arrived in Bosnia and Herzegovina via the Western Balkans route.

-At least 300 refugees and migrants continue to live in inadequate conditions, without access to basic services, including unaccompanied children and families.
+More than 700 refugees and migrants continue to live in inadequate conditions, without access to basic services, including unaccompanied children and families.

 Adequate accommodation remains available in the temporary reception centres.
 Nevertheless, some refugees and migrants choose to sleep in abandoned buildings or makeshift tents.
 They have limited or no access to safe and dignified shelter, food, water, sanitation, electricity and heating.

-The poor sanitary conditions increase the exposure to various diseases, and impacts their ability to protect themselves against COVID-19.
+The poor sanitary conditions increase the exposure to various diseases and impacts their ability to protect themselves against COVID-19.
 Due to the hardships of being on the move and the difficult living conditions, there is a need for first aid and psychosocial support.

 How are we helping?